haguezoum/Messa-Pong/core/game/README.md

 4. **Chat Input Focus**: Fixed an issue where players couldn't click once on the chat input to type messages.
 Previously, keyboard events were being captured by the game canvas, requiring users to hold down the mouse button while typing.
 The fix ensures proper focus handling between game controls and chat interface.

+## Recent Improvements

+### Room Capacity Management

+1. **Room Capacity Enforcement**:
+   - Rooms are strictly limited to 2 active players
+   - When a third player attempts to join, they receive a clear "Room Full" message
+   - The connection sequence now checks room capacity before adding players to WebSocket groups

+2. **Isolated UI for Rejected Players**:
+   - Players attempting to join a full room now see a completely separate UI
+   - This prevents any interference with the ongoing game for active players
+   - The rejected player is offered an option to create a new room

+3. **Improved Connection Handling**:
+   - WebSocket connections are now properly managed when a player is rejected
+   - The connection is closed with a proper status code after sending the room full message
+   - Rejected players are never added to the channel group, preventing any impact on the game

+### Pause/Resume System Enhancements

+1. **Improved Player Identification**:
+   - The system now properly tracks and displays which player paused and which player resumed the game
+   - Messages in the chat window clearly indicate who performed each action

+2. **Reliable Animation Frame Management**:
+   - Animation frames are now properly managed during pause/resume transitions
+   - Added safety checks to prevent multiple concurrent animation frames
+   - Uses `setTimeout` to ensure clean execution stack when resuming animations

+3. **Auto-Resume Improvements**:
+   - Enhanced auto-resume functionality with clearer messaging
+   - The system now properly identifies when a game is auto-resumed after timeout
+   - All players receive appropriate notifications when auto-resume occurs

+### Player Disconnection Handling

+1. **Smart Game Task Management**:
+   - Game tasks are now only canceled when active players disconnect
+   - Added intelligence to distinguish between active players and spectators/rejected players
+   - This prevents game interruptions when non-players disconnect from the server

+2. **Diagnostic Tools**:
+   - Added game state diagnostic functions accessible from the browser console
+   - These tools help debug and fix issues with game state in real-time
+   - Includes the ability to check animation states and manually override if needed

 ## Future Improvements

 Potential improvements for the game: